donebyfreddy/ps_modern_smtp_m365/README.md

 ## 📚 Documentation

-Full documentation is included in the module zip and available on the [purchase page](https://yourwebsite.com/purchase/ps_modern_smtp_m365).
+Full documentation is included in the module zip and available on my [Portfolio Page]([https://fomencuccini.tech/MyProjects/ModernSMTP.html#documentation)).

 ---